martinjacobs/corp-real-estate/corp-real-estate/content/what-s-it-like-doing-business-in-costa-rica.md

 type = "post"

 +++
-**_This blog covers my experiences setting up business operations in Costa Rica and things I learned along the way_**

 Time was tight.
 Our business had a firm commitment to start hiring within 6 months to support their growth plans, but we were starting at zero.
 We had no presence, no experience, no in country connections.
 How did we get it done?

-I am taking stock of the things I wish I had known at the beginning, and looking ahead to the next year of maturing our operations and preparing for our first audit.
+I am taking stock of the things I wish I had known at the beginning, and looking ahead to the future of maturing our operations.

 **Dependencies everywhere**